 Both CF 9.0 and 9.01 run on older JVMs (and therefore need this update).
 And are you on CF8?
 You're not left out: Adobe even has confirmed this update can be applied to CF 8 and 8.01, too!

 Update 2: Since posting this note, I've realized I should document an important fact to be aware of if you DO update the JVM: after doing so, it may seem that changes you made to allow CFHTTP calls to SSL pages (or other tags in CFML that talk via SSL or TLS) may "seem to have been lost".
-The issue is that likely modified your current CF setup to import specific certificates for such sites, and those changes are "lost" on the JVM change in taht CF is now using a new JVM (and keystore), but these can be recovered.
+The issue is likely that you had modified your current CF setup to import specific certificates for such sites, but those changes are "lost" when you change the JVM that CF is now using (which has its own keystore).
+But these cert changes can be recovered.
 For more on that, see the next to last section below.

 Old news, but not everyone knows